kalargent/LIRI/README.md

 * Users can enter `concert` to search for a list of concerts.
 By default, LIRI displays five (5) upcoming concerts.
     * If no concert is specified, LIRI assumes who you want to see and lists their upcoming concerts.
 * Users can enter `do-this` and LIRI will pull back a surprise!
-* Search terms are written to the log.txt file each time a user searches.
+* Search results are written to the log.txt file each time a user searches.

 ## Backlog
-* Save the API response as an object so that the response can also be logged.
 * Create a front end so that users can access the app via the web.

 ## My Role